am610/am610/README.md

 [**SNANA**](https://github.com/RickKessler/SNANA) is the supernova simulation, light-curve fitting, and time-domain analysis package used across the Rubin Observatory LSST Dark Energy Science Collaboration and prior DES/SDSS-era SN cosmology surveys — facility software, not a personal project, used and validated by a large external collaboration.

-I'm its **2nd-largest contributor by code volume**, both all-time and over the past year (behind only the lead maintainer, and ahead of the next contributor by ~3×), with **74 merged pull requests**.
-Numbers are pulled directly from GitHub's own contributor stats, linked below so they're independently checkable rather than just asserted.
+I'm its **2nd-largest contributor by code volume**,

 | | Lines changed (all-time) | Merged PRs | Rank |
 |---|---|---|---|